Dan-Leh/find-my-assembly-mistakes/README.md

 │   test_img_list.json
 ```

-Using the our training set with 200 poses of the assembly object in 5000 states, each directory has the following structure:
+Using the our training set as an example, it contains 200 poses of the assembly object in 5000 states.
+In the file structure, this corresponds to 200 folders, each containing 5000 images, segmentation masks, and json files containing the annotation data.
+The naming is as follows, with each sequence number corresponding to one pose, and each step corresponding to a unique state:
 ```
 └───Train_set
 │   └───sequence0000